 Fresh basil leaves to serve (optional)

-2. Add the tomato purée and the tinned tomatoes.
-Break the tomatoes up a bit with a spoon before pouring over the stock, wine, lentils, cherry tomatoes and sprinkle over the oregano, parsley and the nutmeg.
-Season well with salt and pepper and bring to the boil.
+3. Add the tinned tomatoes and break them up a bit with a spoon.
+Add the stock, lentils, cherry tomatoes, oregano and parsley.
+Season with black pepper and bring to the boil.

-3. Once boiling, turn the heat down and simmer for 25 mins with the lid on, stirring occasionally to dislodge any lentils stuck at the bottom.
+4. Once boiling, turn the heat down and simmer for 25 mins, stirring occasionally to dislodge any lentils stuck to the bottom.

-4. After 25 mins, keep the bolognese cooking and fill a large saucepan with boiling water and add 300g of wholewheat spaghetti.
-Season the water well with salt and boil the pasta for 10-12 minutes (or according to the packet instructions).
+5. After 25 mins, take the bolognese off the heat and season to taste.
+Put to one side with the lid on.
+Fill a large saucepan with boiling water and add the spaghetti.
+Season the water with salt and boil the pasta for 10-12 mins (or according to the packet instructions).

-5. Once the pasta is cooked, take off the heat along with the bolognese.
-Drain the pasta and divide into bowls.
+6. Once the pasta is cooked, drain the pasta and divide into bowls.
 Top the spaghetti with the bolognese and serve drizzled with olive oil and topped with a good crack of black pepper and fresh basil leaves.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.